MathewHDYT/OneShare/_docs/notes/cybersecurity/lan.md

 ### Subnetting:

-Is the term given to splitting up a **network** into smaller, minature networks within itself.
+Is the term given to splitting up a **network** into smaller, miniature networks within itself.

-For example a business with different departements such as:
+For example a business with different departments such as:
 - Accounting
 - Finance
 - Human Resources